corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 FlowExecutorRole- Once the vNode is created, a new CLI command will permit creation of such role for a given vNode.

-## Ability to query permissions via HTTP RPC
+## Querying Permissions via HTTP RPC

 At the moment it is only possible to retrieve a permission if its identifier is known to the caller.
 However, there might be cases when a new role is being setup and existing permissions need to be included.
 It would be helpful to do a search of the permissions available.